 Goal: learn about berries, compare raspberries and cloudberries;

-Learn to work with text, make a brief reference;
+Learn to work with text, write a brief summary;

 Improve your skills in solving riddles;